elsevierlabs-os/quaart/README.md

 By default, the end-to-end script uses "results" as the filename prefix.
 Note that if you are re-running either experiment script, or the evaluation scripts therein, you must either use a new filename prefix, or delete the previous copies of hands_[filename].csv and figer_[filename].csv, or the script will continue appending to them and will throw off the final results.

-The data prep script which downloads data from both FIGER and HAnDS repositories and a google drive folder and downloads and patches executables for Huggingface's Question Answering example.
+The data prep script downloads FIGER and HAnDS datas from GitHub and from Google Drive.
+It also installs the SPaCY en_core_web_sm vocabulary and downloads and applies patches to Huggingface’s Question Answering example code.
 It then generates the various training and evaluation data files used in experiments 1 and 2.

 The two experiment scripts then fine-tune transformers QA models for the two experiments described in the QuAART paper, run predictions, evaluate the results, and run our threshold selection algorithm.